ON THIS PAGE: You will learn about the different types of treatments doctors use for children with ependymoma. Use the menu to see other pages.

 Surgery is usually the first treatment for ependymoma.
 Surgery is the removal of the tumor and some surrounding healthy tissue during an operation.
 A neurosurgeon is a doctor who specializes in treating a tumor in the brain or spine with surgery.

-The goals of surgery are to get a tissue biopsy (see Diagnosis) to diagnose ependymoma and to remove as much of the tumor as possible.
-The prognosis of children with ependymoma is dependent upon whether the tumor can be fully removed by surgery, called a total resection.
-Occasionally, more than 1 surgery is necessary to achieve a total resection of the tumor.
+The prognosis of children with ependymoma is significantly better when the tumor can be completely removed by surgery, called a total resection.
+Occasionally, more than 1 surgery may be necessary to achieve a total resection of the tumor.

 Surgery to the brain requires the removal of part of the skull, a procedure called a craniotomy.
 After the surgeon removes the tumor, the patient’s own bone will be used to cover the opening in the skull.
 There have been rapid advances in surgery for brain tumors.
-The use of cortical mapping allows doctors to identify certain areas of the brain that control the senses, language, and motor skills.
-And better imaging tests give surgeons more tools to plan and perform surgery.
+Better imaging tests give surgeons more tools to plan and perform surgery.

 Sometimes, surgery cannot be performed because the tumor is located in a place that the surgeon cannot reach or is near a vital structure.
 These tumors are called inoperable or unresectable.
 If the tumor is inoperable, the doctor will recommend other treatment options.